Disentangling Uncertainty in Machine Translation Evaluation: Improving Uncertainty-Aware MT Evaluation

-Losses $\mathcal{L}^\mathrm{E}_\mathrm{ABS}$ and $\mathcal{L}^\mathrm{E}_\mathrm{SQ}$ are variations of the mean squared error loss, using as argument either the absolute error $\hat{\epsilon}$ or the squared error $\hat{\epsilon}^2$.
-Instead, $\mathcal{L}^\mathrm{E}_\mathrm{HTS}$ is inspired by the heteroscedastic loss of Eq.~\ref{eq:hts1}, where the model is discouraged from predicting too high uncertainty values because of the term $\log(\hat{\epsilon})^2$, while it will still try to predict high $\hat{\epsilon}$ values for the samples where the MT quality score is not close to the human evaluation.
+$\mathcal{L}^\mathrm{E}_\mathrm{HTS}$ is inspired by the heteroscedastic loss of Eq.~\ref{eq:hts1}, where the model is discouraged from predicting too high uncertainty values because of the term $\log(\hat{\epsilon})^2$, while it will still try to predict high $\hat{\epsilon}$ values for the samples where the MT quality score is not close to the human evaluation.
 Therefore, this choice is akin to a two-step approach to heteroscedastic regression: one step to train the ``mean'' predictor and another step for training the variance predictor given the mean predictions, where the two steps are performed on different partitions of the dataset, $\mathcal{D}_\mathrm{Q}$ and $\mathcal{D}_\mathrm{E}$.
+We show in Appendix \ref{sec:ablation} that $\mathcal{L}^\mathrm{E}_\mathrm{HTS}$ outperforms other loss functions.